602.449.7980 [email protected] 1747 E Morten Ave #205 Phoenix AZ 85020

 The distinction between community property and separate property becomes most relevant during divorce.
 There, the court equitably (not necessarily equally) distributes the community property between the two parties [6].
 A.R.S. § 25-318(A) specifies several factors courts may consider in dividing the property equitably, but expressly forbids courts from considering marital misconduct.
 In practice, courts consider many other factors than just those stated in A.R.S. § 25-318(A) to equitably divide community property, all depending on the particular facts of each case [7].

-Marital Waste in Arizona:
+How Marital Waste Works in Arizona:

 One of the factors specifically enumerated in the statute is known as “marital waste” or “dissipation of assets.”
 When a spouse spends community assets on excessive or abnormal purchases, or destroys, conceals, or fraudulently disposes of community property, courts may apply the principle of marital waste to “compensate one spouse for the misuse of the [community] property by the other spouse by awarding the innocent spouse a greater share of the community property to offset the value of the lost property” [8].
 Determining what is “wasteful” is not so straightforward, however.
 For example, is it a waste to seek rehab and then later relapse?
 Is it wasteful to gamble?
 Is it wasteful to make a bad investment?
 Is it wasteful to buy a nice car?
 Is it wasteful to accrue late fees on a forgotten credit card?
 The answer to many of these questions is unclear.